• Skip to main content

 3. Don't overmix the batter.
 Fold the batter together just until the dry ingredients are incorporated.

-A pumpkin muffin sliced open on a plate and spread with butter.
+A gluten free pumpkin muffin sliced open on a plate and spread with butter.

 Recipe FAQs